caml-pkcs11/caml-crush/doc/FILTER.md

 no type-checking is performed during the unmarshaling.
 This can lead to uncaught exceptions during the unmarshal.
   * The user defined functions input and output values **must be handled with care**: there is no safety net if the user fails to properly write his function.
-The program might compile, but the function will - eventually silently - fail at runtime.
+The program might compile, but the function will - eventually silently - fail at runtime since it overrides OCaml's type inference at compile time.
 This is usually not the expected behaviour for OCaml written programs!

-Improving the user defined hooks to be type-safe and avoid the use of marshaling is a work in pogress.
+Improving the user defined hooks to be type-safe and avoid the use of marshaling is a **work in pogress**.

+### Advanced examples of uer defined actions

+In order to illustrate the flexibility of the user extension system implemented in the filter, we provide patches that **fix the PKCS#11 API**.
+The API has been deeply analyzed during the last few years, leading to a formal model, an automated attack tool [Tookan](http://secgroup.dais.unive.it/projects/security-apis/tookan/) as well as a patched token reference implementation with [CryptokiX](http://secgroup.dais.unive.it/projects/security-apis/cryptokix/).

+Bortolozzo *et al.*, in their [ACM CCS 2010 paper](http://www.sigsac.org/ccs/CCS2010/paper_list.shtml), give a good overview of why PKCS#11 is not safe as is and how to properly fix it regarding their attacker model: see [here](http://secgroup.dais.unive.it/wp-content/uploads/2010/10/Tookan-CCS10.pdf) for more details on this.

+We provide in [src/filter/filter/p11fix_patches](../src/filter/filter/p11fix_patches) patches that should enhance the security of the existing middlewares by using, among other patches, those implemented in [CryptokiX](http://secgroup.dais.unive.it/projects/security-apis/cryptokix/). **We will provide a detailed description of their action very soon**.

+Please note that these patches are still in "beta test": they might evolve/be fixed in the future.
+They have only been tested with OpenCryptoki, but we plan to extend this soon.